1 Site locations

 4 Allocating plots

-Allocations will be made on a points based system to assess an applicant’s housing need and level of priority.
+Allocations will be made on a points based system to assess an applicant’s housing need and level of priority, with one point being gained for each full month on the waiting list (capped at 12 months).

 |Applicants have lived in West Sussex for at least 12 months||20|